aloptrbl/css/README.md

 ### Extend directive

-`@extend` should be avoided because it has unintuitive and potentially dangerous behavior, especially when used with nested selectors.
+`@extend` seharusnya dihindari kerana it has unintuitive and potentially dangerous behavior, especially when used with nested selectors.
 Even extending top-level placeholder selectors can cause problems if the order of selectors ends up changing later (e.g. if they are in other files and the order the files are loaded shifts).
 Gzipping should handle most of the savings you would have gained by using `@extend`, and you can DRY up your stylesheets nicely with mixins.

 ### Nested selectors

-**Do not nest selectors more than three levels deep!**
+**Jangan mengunakan nested selectors lebih daripada tiga level!**

 ```scss
 .page-container {